MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-2-understand-your-data-collection.md

 ---
 title: Step 2 - Understand the data that you're collecting
-description: Understand the data that you're collecting as the second step of migrating to Azure Monitor Agent from the legacy Log Analytics Agent. ms.date: 07/11/2024
+description: Understand the data that you're collecting as the second step of migrating to Azure Monitor Agent from the legacy Log Analytics Agent. ms.date: 07/15/2024 ms.reviewer: neghuman, jeffwo, laurahu, vabruwer, irfanr, jofehse, muniesa, amanan, v-weizhu ms.service: azure-monitor ms.custom:
-author: neilghuman
-ms.author: neghuman
-ms.reviewer: jeffwo, laurahu, vabruwer, irfanr, jofehse, muniesa, amanan, v-leedennis
-editor: v-jsitser
-ms.service: azure-monitor
-ms.custom:
 #Customer intent: As an Azure Monitor user, I want to understand the data that I'm collecting so that I can successfully migrate to Azure Monitor Agent from the legacy Log Analytics agent.